Getting Started

 and non-debugTimeTagger.dll

-library.
-We suggest to use MD even for debug builds, else the debug runtime will degenerate the overall performance also in the internal Time Tagger code.
+even for debug builds, otherwise the debug runtime will incur significant performance costs, including in the internals of the Time Tagger library.

 /Zi